 Minimalism helps me live more intentional with my time and money on what’s truly important to me.
 Over the years, I stopped buying a ton of things to save money.
 Buy less and live more minimally can also help to reduce the clutter at home.

-I wrote an article 16 Ways to Save Money with a Minimalist Mindset almost two years ago.
+I wrote a post 16 Things I’ve stopped buying since going minimalist almost two years ago.
 I think I would like to share some other things I don’t buy anymore.